The Correlation Between US Bonds Yields and USDCHF

 ■ AUDUSD has had an 80% historical correlation to the Gold Price

-The Australian Dollar against the US Dollar is highly correlated to the gold price.
-This is due to the following reasons:
+The Australian Dollar against the US Dollar is highly correlated with the gold price for several reasons:

 Chart: Global Gold Resources